 Reward Yourself with Dark Chocolate

 Dark chocolate can help alleviate exam stress as it aids in the release of dopamine, the pleasure hormone.
 Choose chocolate with at least 70% cocoa, which will help with concentration without negatively affecting your health.
-There are various types of dark chocolate available, and if you like, you can even make your own, which can be a fun activity.
-There are many simple recipes for dark chocolate available online, and making it can serve as a form of stress relief during times when you need longer breaks from studying.

 -